arantxaherranz/forgotten-pandemics/readme.md

 Here is a list of some techniques and tools that were used to make this job

 -	Computer terminal
-    a)	Download some PDF and video through scripts
-    b)  Extract information from PDF through scripts
+    a).
+Download some PDF and video through scripts b).
+Extract information from PDF through scripts c).
+Control GitHub
-    c)  Control GitHub
-    d) 	Create Markdown documents
+    d).
+Create Markdown documents
 -	Inkscape
-    a)  Making a table
+    a).
+Making a table
 -	GIMP
-    a)  Photo editing
+    a).
+Photo editing
 -	OpenShot
-    a)	Video editing
+    a).
+Video editing
 -	R Studio
-    a)	Access to dataset, analyze them
+    a).
+Access to dataset, analyze them
-    b)	Making plots
+    b).
+Making plots
-    c)	Making maps
+    c).
+Making maps
 -	Jupyter Notebooks
-    a)	Access to dataset, analyze them
+    a).
+Access to dataset, analyze them
-    b)	Making plots
+    b).
+Making plots
 -	VS Code
-    a)	Making Bootstrap web
+    a).
+Making Bootstrap web
-    b)	Editing HTML and CSS
+    b).
+Editing HTML and CSS

 ### The topic: Forgotten pandemics
 As I explained on the website, Covid-19 has shown how important dataset are.
 During this outbreak, world has stopped its normal activity, what has